Said Chaou: Life and career

-Said Chaou was born in the Rif and in 1985, he immigrated to the Netherlands with his family.
+Said Chaou was born in Morocco and in 1985, he immigrated to the Netherlands with his family.
 Chaou admits that he had a number of entrepreneurial ventures in the Netherlands including owning a Cannabis coffeeshop between 1991 and 1998 in Roosendaal (City in Province of North Brabant, Netherlands).
 In 2003, Chaou settled in Morocco and was elected to the Moroccan house of representative in the legislative elections of 2007, representing the Al Ahd party.
 This period coincided with the creation of the "palace party" (the so-called Authenticity and Modernity Party PAM) by the kings senior advisor and close friend, Fouad Ali El Himma.
 The PAM tried to absorb a number of smaller parties, including the Al Ahd, and Chaou had unclear relations with this new political formation at the time, which was particularly active in the Rif region, especially considering that he's the cousin of the close associate of El Himma and current Secretary General of the PAM, Ilyas El Omari.